bermylle/bermyllerazonblog/content/posts/game-of-life/index.md

 This is the function I used to determine whether the neighboring cells are alive or dead.

 You can visit my [Github](https://github.com/bermylle) to see the source code for this project.
-I didn't change my code because I wanted it to be a remembrance.